dotCMS/docker/images/postgres/README.md

 ## dotcms/postgres docker image
 ---
 This image is based off the default postgresl 12 image.
-By default, it stores data under `/pgdata` folder, which should be mounted or mapped to a named drive.
+By default, it stores data under `/pgdata` folder, which should be mounted or mapped to a named volume.

 To add to your compose: